OMERNAJ-hub/Vortex-Fiber-Engine/docs/api/client.md

 	return c.Status(statusCode).Send(body)
 }
 ```
-Based on this short example, we can perceive that using the `*fiber.Client` is very straightforward and intuitive.
+Based on this short example, we can perceive that using the `*Vortex.Client` is very straightforward and intuitive.

 ## ✨ Agent